Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T4A

 Memory Aid

-Real-World Application
+Real-World Example

 You're setting up FT8 operation.
 You connect your computer's line-in (microphone input) to your transceiver's speaker/headphone jack.
 When the transceiver receives a signal, the audio comes out the speaker jack and goes into your computer's line-in.
 Your FT8 software (WSJT-X) can then decode the received audio signals.
 This is the receive path of your digital mode interface.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Computer-radio interface, Audio connection, Line in, Speaker connector
+Computer-radio interface Audio connection Line in Speaker connector

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T4A topic.